Bicycles

 I also have had trouble with the Sachs 3x7 hub gear originally fitted.
 This lost the ability to freewheel way back on the 1999 Bike Culture week.
 I had to ride home from what was the longest ride that I'd done up to that time without coasting at all.
 The bike was taken back to the dealer it was bought from (D-Tek in Cambridgeshire who I've always found to be very helpful) and returned with a repaired hub.
 A couple of years later the hub ate its ball bearings (not D-Tek's fault) and this time I took it apart and replaced the skimpy ball bearing races with a far larger number of loose ball bearings.
 It didn't fail again until July 2008 when the ball bearings again were chewed up while on a tour in Friesland.
 This was repaired by a very helpful engineer, but failed again the next day so I ended up returning home by train and building a new wheel with a normal freehub and no hub gear.
 I have a web page showing how the hub failed.
 My bike now has a standard Shimano 7 speed cassette system.

 The brakes never worked properly from new.
 They'd seemingly lock on sometimes which could be quite scary, and they were "sharp" in use.
 It took me until 2006, before LEJOG, to get around to replacing the brakes.
 The bike was originally fitted with some truly horrid brakes from Tektro which looked the part but were difficult to adjust and eventually seized up.
-I replaced them with Shimano cheapies which have worked fine since then.
+I replaced them with Shimano V-brakes which have worked reliably since then.

 On the LEJOG ride there was also that incident where the rack fell off the back of the bike.
 Probably best forgotten...